 The first half of Physics extends the kinematics and dynamics concepts from Physics 11.
 The second half of the course covers the concepts of electricity: electrostatics, circuitry, and electromagnetism.
 Successful Physics 12 students are those who would like to go further in the concepts of Physics 11, and those comfortable with math and formula manipulation.
 Students are evaluated using a variety of practical laboratory experiments, projects, assignments, and tests.
-(Physics 11 and 12 not be available in 2022-23 but will be offered the following year)
+(Physics 11 and 12 will be available in 2025-26 but will not be offered the following year)